-Basic financial assets, which include debtors and cash and bank balances, are initially measured at transaction price including transaction costs and are subsequently carried at amortised cost using the effective interest method unless the arrangement constitutes a financing transaction, where the transaction is measured at the present value of the future receipts discounted at a market rate of interest.
+Basic financial assets, which include trade and other receivables and cash and bank balances, are initially measured at transaction price including transaction costs and are subsequently carried at amortised cost using the effective interest method unless the arrangement constitutes a financing transaction, where the transaction is measured at the present value of the future receipts discounted at a market rate of interest.
 Financial assets classified as receivable within one year are not amortised.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED)
+INTRINSX LTD CEASED TRADING NOTES TO THE FINANCIAL STATEMENTS (CONTINUED)

-1 Accounting policies (Continued)
+1 Accounting policies

+(Continued)